 As an option the children also were given clothespins to clip their matching pieces together.
 You can grab the patterns for this activity here.

-The free membership printable this week is snow friends alphabet pick and cover which is a great activity for letter recognition and review as well as fine motor development.
+Here is snow friends alphabet pick and cover which is a great activity for letter recognition and review as well as fine motor development.
 I printed all the patterns on cardstock paper and cut the letter squares and cover-up circles out.

 I attached the letter squares to craft sticks and put them in a container.
 I then laminated the cover-up circles and letter mats.